elgopher/yala/README.md

 	"github.com/jacekolszak/yala/logger"
 )

-var Logger logger.Global // define global logger, no need to initialize (by default nothing is logged)
+// define global logger, no need to initialize it (by default nothing is logged) var Logger logger.Global

 var ErrSome = errors.New("ErrSome")